Helsinki Citizens' Assembly: History and objectives

 The collapse of the Berlin Wall and the new global political context this created gave rise to a new peace movement called the "Helsinki Citizens' Assembly".
 From October 19 to 22 1990, peace activists from all parts of Europe (chaired by Václav Havel, then president of Czechoslovakia) held a meeting.
-They agreed on the "Prague Appeal" and founded the HCA as a permanent forum, within which peace and civic groups, as well as individuals and institutions representing a broad spectrum of views, could exchange experiences, discuss common concerns and formulate joint campaigns and strategies.
+They agreed on the "Prague Appeal" and founded the hCa as a permanent forum, within which peace and civic groups, as well as individuals and institutions representing a broad spectrum of views, could exchange experiences, discuss common concerns and formulate joint campaigns and strategies.

 As stated in the Founding document (Prague, 1990):

 Overcoming the division of Europe is the job, especially, of civil society, of citizens acting together in self-organized associations, movements, institutions, initiatives and clubs across national boundaries.
 It means the creation of new social relationships, new forms of dialogue, through which citizens can negotiate with governments and each other, put pressure on political institutions, and, indeed, resolve many issues without the direct involvement of governments.
 It means the expansion of public -that is, non-State, non-private- spheres of activity and the creation of a European public opinion.
 The commitment of politicians to open diplomacy must go beyond the ante-chamber of high politics.
 It is not just a matter of informing journalists or even non-governmental organizations.
 The Helsinki process from above has to be complemented by an equally significant Helsinki process from below.

 Let us therefore found a Helsinki Citizens Assembly!

-The idea was to set up different national hCa chapters, some of which still exist today (e.g. www.hyd.org.tr).
+The idea was to set up different national hCa chapters, many of which still exist today.
 In its first news bulletin, an impressive list of projects and activities was published.
 These included editorials by Mary Kaldor and Mient Jan Faber, reports from national committees, various conferences, a directory of 42 national contact persons for HCA, etc.